cshmookler/cpp_template/README.md

 - [X] Provide a more intuitive method for adding more executables, libraries and tests.
 - [X] Generate different "conanfile.py" files for different package types.
 - [X] Provide more detailed documentation.
-- [ ] Create a script for generating the default profile with Conan.
+- [X] Allow regeneration of the default Conan profile.
 - [ ] Use Jinja for templating.
 - [ ] Add support for different host and build profiles.
 - [ ] Add option for static or dynamic linking of dependencies.